theOtherLuke/nordlynx-router/README.md

 Using curl: *Fedora,CentOS,AlmaLinux*

 Be forewarned, CentOS and AlmaLinux are a significantly slower install process due to needing to add repos and the oddly slow speed of dnf operations on these distros.
 Interestingly, the nordvpn install script from nord runs faster on these.
-They're still a slower install though.
+They're still a overall slower install though.

 `bash <(curl -sSf https://raw.githubusercontent.com/theOtherLuke/nordlynx-router/refs/heads/main/setup-nord-router.sh)`